Updated on 2025-08-19 GMT+08:00

 Credential

-Select the credential for accessing vCenter.
+Select the credential for accessing the vCenter Server.
 If the drop-down list is empty, go to the MgC Agent console and add the credential.
 Set the resource type to Private cloud and enter the username and password for logging in to the vCenter Server.

-Select the application that you want to group the discovered servers into.
+Select the application that you want to group the discovered resources into.
 If no applications are available, perform the following steps to create one:

 5. Click Confirm.
 After the VMware discovery task is created, MgC starts discovering source resources.